aws-iot-builder-tools/validation-tool-for-aws-iot-rules/README.md

 # Tool for Validating AWS IoT Rules

+If you want to understand the tool in more detail, have a look at the [blog](https://dev.to/iotbuilders/a-tool-to-validate-aws-iot-rules-sql-statements-jg).

+There is also a short video recording on how to use the tool [here](https://www.youtube.com/watch?v=VfswJyz07ds).
 ## Description
 This project creates a validation framework for IoT Rules SQL Statements.
 It:
 * Does the heavy lifting of creating and configuring the IoT Rules and necessary infrastructure.